Snowfork/snowbridge/smoketest/README.md

 Smoke tests for a running E2E environment

-Currently it only supports coverage for the following:

-From Ethereum:
-* Registering new tokens on the AssetHub parachain
-* Sending tokens to the AssetHub parachain

 # Setup

 1. First make sure the E2E Stack is running.
 See [web/packages/test/README.md](../web/packages/test/README.md).